 A final Stalking Injunction may order:

 To receive a final Sexual Violence Injunction, the requesting party must prove they have been a victim of an act of sexual violence.
 Proving sexual violence does not necessarily require anything beyond telling the court what happened.
-To receive a final Sexual Violence Injunction, the requesting party must also report the sexual violence and cooperate with law enforcement after having made the report.

-The person requesting the injunction must cooperate with law enforcement after reporting the incident, regardless of whether the state attorney files, reduces, or dismisses criminal charges based on sexual violence.
+Additionally, to receive a final Sexual Violence Injunction, the requesting party must report the sexual violence and cooperate with law enforcement after making the report, regardless of whether the state attorney files, reduces, or dismisses criminal charges.

 A final Sexual Violence Injunction may order: